ctolon/PythonInterfaceDemo/NewAllWorkFlows/README.md

 * `Aug 23, 2022` AOD File checker fixed, Same Event Pairing process functionality fixed, centrality table fixed in new interface, new automated things provided.
 * `Aug 24-26, 2022` All bugs are fixed.
 All functionalities provided, all scripts are tested by different users.
 Interface development is completed.
 * `Aug 26-29, 2022` Writer Config json files updated for reduced dileptons in dq skimmed data, dqFlow task integrated to tableReader and tableMaker, transaction management added for eventMixing Selections in tableReader, reader json creator functionality integrated to tableMaker, vertexZeq options manualy coverted to 0 for run 3 options otherwise process will crash, v0Selector added in pythonized workflows, Now interface has two mode : Overrider and additional, tutorials added to readme
+* `Aug 30, 2022`  o2-analysis-trackextension is not valid option for run3, details added in code, so we have transacation management for this issue, it fixed now (this issue reported by Liuyao Zhang).